Apteco/py-apteco/docs/source/tutorials/tutorial_05.rst

     >>> second_half_of_alphabet.count()
     410954

-Restrictions on using inequality operators
+Restrictions on using comparison operators
 ------------------------------------------

 All of the examples above specify an *unbounded* range of values